msimonborg/allowable/README.md

 ## With Rails and strong parameters

+If `ActiveSupport::HashWithIndifferentAccess` is defined it will receive the methods.
+This automatically makes them available in `ActionController::Parameters` for Rails 4 and 3.
+Rails 3 requires that you add `gem 'strong_parameters'` to your `Gemfile` in order to use strong parameters.

-When added to the `Gemfile` in a Rails project, `ActionController::Parameters` will automatically receive these methods so you can use them with your `strong_parameters`:
+Starting in Rails 5, `ActionController::Parameters` no longer inherits from `ActiveSupport::HashWithIndifferentAccess`.
+When `allowable` is added to the `Gemfile` in a Rails 5+ project, load hooks will add the methods directly to `ActionController::Parameters` so you can use them with your strong parameters.

 ```ruby
 def user_params